jju/stubbl/players/marzhak.md

 | Marzhak | Gargantuan Brutes | UBBL Challenge II    |  7 |    0 |    0 |    0 |     0 |    0 |    0 |   **10** |  112 |    7 |    0 |   20 |
 | Marzhak | Gargantuan Brutes | Green Cup IX         | 15 |    0 |    0 |    0 |     0 |    0 |    0 |   13 |  146 |    6 |    1 |   31 |
 | Marzhak | Gargantuan Brutes | UBBL Challenge III   |  3 |    0 |    0 |    0 |     0 |    0 |    0 |    5 |   28 |    1 |    1 |   15 |

+Marzhak is possibly the best defensive player the UBBL has seen.
+To see these contributions we would be better off forgoing the traditional SPP rating system in favour of dVP, where she claims an UBBL-high 180.6.